Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Application to GB energy storage needs

-The parameters $\lambda_i$ of the scheduling algorithm (equation~\eqref{eq:10}) are given by $(\lambda_l, \lambda_m) = (0.0011, 0.01)$ per hr and by $(\lambda_l, \lambda_m) = (0.001, 0.01)$ per hr respectively for 30\% and 25\% generation overcapacity.
-In each case the annual unserved energy just meets the required reliability standard of 0.024 TWh per year.
-The average annual volumes of energy served externally, i.e.\ to meet demand, by the \emph{long} and \emph{medium} stores are 47.6 TWh and 35.9 TWh respectively in the case of 30\% overcapacity, and 38.7 TWh and 50.6 TWh respectively in the case of 25\% overcapacity---with, in this example, negligible extra energy being used for cross-charging.
-Thus, in both cases, the much smaller \emph{medium} store serves a comparable volume of energy to the \emph{long} store.
+The parameters $\lambda_i$ of the scheduling algorithm (equation~\eqref{eq:10}) are given by $(\lambda_l, \lambda_m) = (0.0011, 0.01)$ per hour.
+The annual unserved energy just meets the required reliability standard.
+The average annual volumes of energy served externally, i.e.\ to meet demand, by the \emph{long} and \emph{medium} stores are 47.6 TWh and 35.9 TWh respectively---with, in this example, negligible extra energy being used for cross-charging.
+Thus the much smaller \emph{medium} store serves a comparable volume of energy to the \emph{long} store.

-For 30\% generation overcapacity, Figure~\ref{fig:slm.eu} plots cumulative unserved energy against time, together with the corresponding process in which there is only unserved energy to the extent that demand exceeds the combined output power (117.2 GW) of the two stores; this latter process providing a lower bound on the unserved energy achievable.
-The corresponding plot for 25\% overcapacity is very similar.
-There is thus only one significant occasion (at around 150,000 hours) on which, for the original fully constrained storage system, there is unserved energy over and above that determined by the power constraint; this is the result of the \emph{medium} store emptying and the \emph{long} store then being unable on its own to serve energy at the required rate.
-Whether different (anticipatory) management of the stores, in the period immediately preceding this occasion, could have avoided this remains an open question, but it is clear that, in any case and in both examples, the stores are very close to being optimally controlled.
+Figure~\ref{fig:slm.eu} plots cumulative unserved energy (here averaging 23.9 GWh per year) against time, together with the corresponding process in which there is only unserved energy to the extent that demand exceeds the combined output power (117.2 GW) of the two stores; this latter process provides a lower bound (20.4 GWh per year or 754 GWh over the entire 37-year period) on the unserved energy achievable.
+There is thus only one significant occasion (at around 150,000 hours) on which, for the original fully constrained storage system, there is unserved energy over and above that forced by the power constraint; this is the result of the \emph{medium} store emptying and the \emph{long} store then being unable on its own to serve energy at the required rate.
+The question now arises as to whether different (anticipatory) management of the stores, in the period immediately preceding this occasion, could have avoided this.
+The linear programming solution to the unserved-energy minimisation problem defined in Section~\ref{sec:model} does, in this example, find such a policy, but this solution requires advance knowledge (foresight) of the residual energy process over the entire 37-year time period considered, and so does not provide a realistic practical approach.
+However, it is clear that, under the essentially non-anticipatory policy found by the present algorithm, the stores are very close to being optimally controlled.